Enterprise Content Management (ECM)

 More than just archiving: the capture and management of documents are becoming a critical business factor

-Modern enterprise content management automates processes and needs no paper whatsoever
+Modern enterprise content management automates processes and does not require any paper at all

 In 2010 the Association for Information and Image Management (AIIM) first introduced the term ECM, defined as the “strategies, methods and tools used to capture, manage, store, preserve, and deliver content and documents related to organizational processes“ (Source: Wikipedia).